 There is often a disconnect between the paying spouse and the one receiving child support that may leave doubt that the full amount awarded is being used for the child’s needs.
 The law presumes that certain general living expenses like the custodial parent’s rent or mortgage payment, utilities, groceries, and other personal household expenses also benefit of the child, which means s/he can use child support payments for those purposes.
 Otherwise, there are no requirements that the recipient account for the use of the money that is received.

 What If Financial Circumstances Change?
 Can Child Support Orders Be Modified?

 Child support is always subject to modification if there is a change in the paying parent’s financial circumstances, changes in the children’s financial needs, or if there are changes to the custody arrangement that leads to the children spending more or less time with the parent who is receiving support.

-If you have children at the center of your divorce proceedings, contact our Los Angeles child custody attorneys today to learn more about your financial outlook based on our California laws and your unique circumstances by scheduling a free initial consultation by calling 310-552-3500 today to learn about your complete legal options without delay.
+If you have children at the center of your divorce proceedings, contact our Los Angeles child custody attorneys today to learn more about your financial outlook based on our California laws and your unique circumstances by scheduling a initial consultation by calling 310-552-3500 today to learn about your complete legal options without delay.